 - Disability: Have a permanent disability that meets the NDIS eligibility criteria

 To understand the access process for people with a psychosocial disability, please click on the NDIS factsheet: Completing the access process for the NDIS - Tips for communicating about psychosocial disability.
 This document outlines what the NDIA access team requires when assessing a person with psychosocial disability's eligibility to the scheme.

 The Mental Health Council of Australia has produced a fact sheet on information about Mental Health and NDIS eligibility: The National Disability Insurance Scheme and Mental Health.
 This fact sheet provides examples of NDIS eligible and non-NDIS eligible people with mental health conditions.

 NDIS support and pre-planning

-To understand how the NDIS can support a person with a psychosocial disability and how the NDIS works with other systems and services - please click on this NDIS factsheet: Psychosocial disability, recovery and the NDIS.
+To understand how the NDIS can support a person with a psychosocial disability and how the NDIS works with other systems and services - please select from the below list of NDIS factsheets:

 Pre-planning for the initial planning meeting will help to ensure that the person’s plan captures the impact of their condition on everyday functioning.
 You will need the permission of the person you care for to attend the planning meeting with them.

-Mental Health Australia has developed a Mental Health carer checklist as a support tool to help you prepare for the planning conversation.
+Carers Australia and Mental Health Australia, have developed a Mental Health carer checklist as a support tool - to help you prepare for the planning conversation.
 Pre-planning for the planning meeting is crucial as it will help you break down the types of support currently provided on a daily basis, detect any gaps in support and, identify goals which can be linked to NDIS funded support areas.

 Submitting a carers statement to the Local Area Coordinator (LAC) or NDIA planner during the planning conversation can provide you with the opportunity to detail the impact of your caring role.
 It can also provide you with the opportunity to let the NDIA know how you are coping with your caring role and whether you need additional information or support to continue in your role.